syd2/syd2/README.md

 -  Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### I am a software developer and student, currently into backend web dev but I want to dive into mobile dev soon
+### I am a software developer and student, currently into backend web dev but diving into mobile dev soon.

-I am interested in
+## 🔭 I am interested in
 - Learning more about devops
 - Web3
 - Machine Learning and robotics